Understanding a Node Bootstrap Script¶

 The cluster launch process waits without limit for the node bootstrap script to complete.
 Specifically, worker daemons and task execution daemons – for example, NodeManager (Hadoop2) and TaskTracker (Hadoop1)– wait for the script to execute.

-Running Node Bootstrap Scripts on a Cluster describes how to run node bootstraps on a cluster and Run Utility Commands in a Cluster describes how to run utility commands to get the node-related information such as seeing if a node is a Slave or Master, or getting the master node’s IP address.
+Running Node Bootstrap Scripts on a Cluster describes how to run node bootstraps on a cluster and Run Utility Commands in a Cluster describes how to run utility commands to get the node-related information such as seeing if a node is a Worker or Master, or getting the master node’s IP address.
 You can also see How do I check if a node is a master node or a worker node?.